Graph Homomorphisms via Vector Colorings: Introduction

-\paragraph{Uniquely vector colorable graphs.} In order for our approach to work, we must be able to identify UVC graphs and, moreover, find their unique vector colorings.
-This is the problem we consider in the first part of this work.
-UVC graphs are interesting in their own right.
+Although deciding whether a graph is UVC is hard, there exist sufficient conditions for showing that a graph is UVC.
+For example, such conditions were developed in \cite{UVC1} where it was shown that the \emph{Kneser graphs} $K_{n:r}$ and their $q$-analogs, the \emph{q-Kneser graphs} $qK_{n:r}$ are UVC.
+These graphs have nontrivial structure: the vertex set of $K_{n:r}$ consists of the $r$-subsets of $[n]$, with disjoint subsets being adjacent.
+Similarly, the vertices of $qK_{n:r}$ are the $r$-dimensional subspaces of $\mathbb{F}_q^n$, two being adjacent if they intersect in the trivial subspace.
+Furthermore, UVC graphs are interesting in their own right.
 They were first introduced in~\cite{pak} to construct tractable instances of the graph realization problem.
 In the same work UVC graphs were used to construct uniquely colorable graphs.
 UVC graphs are also closely related to the notion of universal completability (equivalently, the universal rigidity of apex graphs).
 This in turn is relevant to the low-rank matrix completion problem~\cite{LV}.

-In Section \ref{subsec:1walkreg} we focus on 1-walk-regular graphs (see Definition~\ref{def:1walkreg}).
-The class of 1-walk-regular graphs is central to this work as we know an optimal vector coloring for all such graphs which we call the {\em canonical vector coloring} ({see} Definition \ref{def:canonicalvc}).
-Furthermore, there exists a necessary and sufficient condition for showing they are UVC (Theorem \ref{thm:1walkreg}).
-Both of these results were shown in~\cite{UVC1}.

-Standard examples of 1-walk-regular graphs are the \emph{Kneser graphs} $K_{n:r}$ and their $q$-analogs, the \emph{q-Kneser graphs} $qK_{n:r}$.
-These graphs were shown to be UVC in~\cite{UVC1}, and for completeness we explicitly give their vector colorings in Section~\ref{sec:examplesUVC}.
-We also establish another family of UVC graphs $H_{n,k}$ (Theorem~\ref{thm:hnk_is_uvc}).
-These graphs are constructed from the $k$-distance graphs of the $n$-cube.

-In Section~\ref{sec:nonstrict} we show how to construct UVC graphs whose unique vector colorings are not strict (Theorem~\ref{thm:strict2nonstrict}).
-We note that this is not possible using the sufficient condition from~\cite{UVC1} (Theorem~\ref{thm:1walkreg}).
-Using this construction we obtain graphs whose vector chromatic number is smaller than their strict vector chromatic number.
-Few examples of such graphs are known (e.g., see~\cite{schrijver}).